-Lutein, deprived from the Latin luteus meaning “yellow”, in technical terms is a xanthophyll and one of 600 known naturally occurring carotenoids.
-In simple terms, it’s a pigment in vegetative material that has astronomically high levels of anti-inflammatory properties, as well as being known to improve or even prevent age related macular diseases e.g. blindness or vision impairment.
+Lutein, derived from the Latin luteus meaning “yellow”, in technical terms is a xanthophyll and one of 600 known naturally occurring carotenoids.
+In simple terms, it’s a pigment in vegetative material that has astronomically high levels of anti-inflammatory properties.
+As well as being known to improve or even prevent age-related macular diseases e.g. blindness or vision impairment.
 Although Lutein can be artificially produced and sold in tablet form, you can also obtain it from natural foods.

 Getting Lutein from a pill or more naturally?

-Due to the vegetative natural of lutein, it can be absorbed through natural sources like vegetables, or farmed artificially through scientific methods that are a little to complicated to explain.
+Due to the vegetative nature of lutein, it can be absorbed through natural sources like vegetables, or farmed artificially through scientific methods that are a little too complicated to explain.
 Let’s take our Macushield for example, in one table there is 10mg of Lutein or equivalently 45% of the whole tablet.

-In comparison Kale is one of the best sources of Lutein which possesses 40 – 115mcg (Microgram) per 1 gram.
+In comparison, Kale is one of the best sources of Lutein which possesses 40 – 115mcg (Microgram) per 1 gram.
 Upon reading these statistics, due to the fact that Kale has the higher statistics, you would assume that Kale is the best source of Lutein.
-However, this isn’t exactly true, to fully understand what is better, some math's must be done.
-One milligram consists of 1000 microgram’s.
+However, this isn’t exactly true, to fully understand what is better, some mathematics must be done.
+One milligram consists of 1000 micrograms.
 So, Kale has, at maximum, 0.115mg, and therefore, doesn’t possess even a 10th of the Lutein value in comparison to a tablet form.